Hugo Savinovich

 Hugo Savinovich (born February 15, 1959) is an Ecuadorian sports commentator and retired professional wrestler and professional wrestling manager.
-He is signed to Lucha Libre AAA as a Spanish commentator.
 He is best known as part of the Spanish language commentary team for the professional wrestling promotion WWE from 1994 to 2011.
+He was signed to Lucha Libre AAA as a Spanish commentator.

 Early life

 Savinovich moved from Ecuador with his family of Croatian descent to the Bronx, New York in the 1960s.
 Before becoming a commentator, he wrestled for many years, performing throughout Latin America in Puerto Rico, Panama, and the Dominican Republic.
 He claims that becoming a professional wrestler literally saved his life, as he was originally a gang member in the streets of New York City in the late 1960s and early 1970s.
 He joined the sport under the guidance of Angel "El Toro" Maldonado.